 In a talent landscape characterized by low unemployment rates, record job vacancies, and a robust job market, organizations have never been more focused on leveraging compensation to reward and retain top talent.
 According to our 2018 Pay Practices and Compensation Strategy survey, 75% of organizations now leverage pay-for-performance programs as part of their overall compensation plan.
 Perhaps this should come as no surprise, as our research also shows that organizations with a formal pay-for-performance philosophy are more than twice as likely to have above average or excellent employee engagement, and organizations in today’s talent market are looking for every advantage possible to drive engagement and retention of their top talent.

 Pay-for-performance programs can take many forms, depending on your organization’s budget and compensation philosophy.
-Below are some of the most common forms of merit and incentive pay we’re seeing this year, according to our research.
+Below are several of the most common forms of merit and incentive pay we’re seeing this year, according to our research.

 Merit Pay Increases